top of page

 How would you like to live your last days?

 Even if you already have an advance care directive, consider talking with those close to you about how you'd picture your final days, given the choice.
-Whether it's hospice or a healthcare setting, what might give you comfort?
+Whether it's at home or in a healthcare setting, perhaps with hospice care, what might give you comfort?
 Honoring Choices MN has ways to start the conversation, and Compassion and Choices MN has "tools to finish strong," including dementia considerations.

 What about your care immediately after death?